foundry-rs/book/src/reference/cheatcodes.md

 Cheatcodes give you the ability to alter the state of the EVM, mock data, assert on reverts, and more.

 To enable a cheatcode you call designated functions on the cheatcode address: `0x7109709ECfa91a80626fF3989D68f67F5b1DD12D`.
+This address can be accessed through the `HEVM_ADDRESS` constant in `DSTest`.

 ### Cheatcodes Interface